 In the field of education, concepts might be alien to faculty and students from other disciplines.
 I will make sure to use simplified terminology related to social media tools, learning activities, and learning enhancement from existing surveys.
+And to learn their terminology.
 I will also ask faculty and students to compare their experiences in the course where social media is involved to a course where social media is not involved.
 Data collected from both groups of participants (faculty and students) will be compared and triangulated to achieve validation.
-In case of discrepancies, I will check the number or participants who had contradictory views, and if the number is significant, I will conduct follow up interviews and focus groups to check for reasons.
+"Validity is not a commodity that can be purchased with techniques."
+In case of discrepancies, I will check the number or participants who had contradictory views, and if the number is significant what would count as "significant"?, I will conduct follow up interviews and focus groups to check for reasons.
 One of the validation threats that could be related to diverging data could be the students’ bias in evaluating the course activities especially if they have issues with their professor.
 I will make sure to mention the anonymity of the survey responses to the students.
 Another strategy to validate students’ responses is by conducting student surveys during three semesters in which the faculty members will be interviewed which will allow me to triangulate data and eliminate bias.

 This is only an initial description of possible validity threats in my study.
 As I go along collecting data, other validity threats might come up and I have to deal with them at that moment.
 However, this validity matrix and memo have been very helpful in reshaping the process of my research and keeping an eye on any threats that could diminish the validity of my study.

+Ghania:

+This is a good use of the matrix/memo assignment, and you've put a lot of thought into this.
+My main concern is that you seem to be confusing validity and generalizability; these are different goals, and usually require different strategies (see my Design book, 3rd edition, pp. 136-138.
+I also think you need to be careful not to assume that using particular strategies will achieve validity; at best, the can reduce the threat in question.

+One other suggestion: some of your research questions seem rather "closed," implying yes/no or "list" answers, and might be better phrased as "How?" and/or "Why?" questions.

+Grade for assignment: A-

+Grade for course: A

 References